StudioNAND/next-template/readme.md

 ## ESLint and Prettier

-This project uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
+This project uses [ESLint](https://eslint.org/).
 We are using the [@studionand/eslint-config](https://www.npmjs.com/package/@studionand/eslint-config) which is configured with [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) in order to run checks for prettier-formatting via eslint.
 You can find the prettier configuration as `prettier.config.js` file inside the `@studionand/eslint-config` module.

 Using `eslint-plugin-prettier` over prettier CLI has the advantage that errors are properly printed to the console.
 When running `npm run eslint:fix` it will also fix all prettier formatting rules.

 - `npm run eslint` for running eslint
 - `npm run eslint:fix` for running eslint and fix if possible
-- `npm run prettier` for running prettier separately
-- `npm run prettier:fix` for running prettier separately and write changes to the files
-- `npm run format` for running 1. `npm run prettier` 2. `npm run eslint`

 ##### Note: It is possible that we still have conflicting rules between the `eslint` and `prettier`, because we are not using `eslint-config-prettier` yet.
 Please open an issue if you experience any problems with the linting configuration.

-### ESLint pre-commit hook

-Currently we are using the `pre-commit` module in order to run the `npm run eslint` command before each `git commit`.
-This means you can only commit properly linted and prettified code.
-Since modified files would not be added to the stage automatically upon pre-commit hook, files are not modified in the pre-commit hook.
-Please use `npm run eslint:fix` in order to overwrite files with automatic fixes.

-##### Note: The `pre-commit` feature is considered an experimental feature.
-If you experience it as annoying it can be removed.
-Please write an issue if you want to further discuss this.

 ## Material-UI and JSS